drake-full-stack/lab01-portfolio-template-noelleburke-dotcom/README.md

 - How do you plan to expand this portfolio?

 [Write your reflection here]
+1. learning how to write all the syntax and figuring out how to turn in the assignment
+2. It is very forgiving I realized I forgot to close lots of tags 3 I want to make the text different colors and fonts plus change the background color
 ---

 *This portfolio will grow throughout the semester as you add React components and full-stack projects!*